neondatabase/website/content/docs/introduction/free-tier.md

 ## Data Size

 Neon stores data in its own internal format.
-The data size limit in the Technical Preview free tier applies to the logical size of your branch.
+The data size limit in the Free Tier applies to the logical size of your branch.
 The logical size is the sum of all database sizes in the branch of your project.
 For information about checking the size of the data in your branch, see [Check the data size](/docs/manage/branches#check-the-data-size).

 <a id="#point-in-time-reset/"></a>